Chris24george/Chatter/README.md

 # Chatter
-app I made at iD programming academy following their instruction
+app I made at iD programming academy following their instruction, works only for swift version 2